 Hurricanes and tropical storms occur most often during hurricane season, from June to November.
-The intensity of a hurricane is ranked between 1 and 5, based on wind speed and air pressure.
-Category 3, 4, or 5 hurricanes are considered extremely dangerous, with wind speeds ranging from 111 to over 155 mph.
+The intensity of a hurricane is ranked between 1 and 5, based on wind speed.
+Category 3, 4, or 5 hurricanes are considered extremely dangerous, with wind speeds ranging from 111 to more than 157 mph.

 Prepare for a hurricane by having emergency supplies on hand, including sandbags, rain suits & ponchos, chargers & generators, and first aid kits.
 Establish an emergency plan, including evacuation, before a hurricane strikes.
 Learn about your area’s hurricane response plans, and identify evacuation routes and local shelters.

 If you are on “hurricane watch,” a hurricane is likely to strike within the next 48 hours.
 It’s important to stay informed; use portable radios to get news and weather reports.
 Cover windows with acrylic sheets and secure outdoor furniture and objects with bungees, tie-downs & straps.
 Obey any evacuation orders and avoid flooded roads.
 If you cannot evacuate, take shelter on the lowest level in a small interior room, such as a closet or hallway.